Taylor Swift shares tracklist for 'The Tortured Poets Department' | Entertainment

 - United States

-Grammys 2024 will always remain special for Taylor Swift's fans as the singer not only won an award but also surprised everyone by announcing her new album titled 'The Tortured Poets Department'.
-After clinching her 13th Grammy on Monday, Swift took to social media and shared details about the album.
+Grammys 2024 will always remain special for Taylor Swift's fans, as the singer not only won two awards at the ceremony held in Los Angeles but also surprised everyone by announcing her new album titled 'The Tortured Poets Department'.
+Swift announced the release of the album in her acceptance speech for the "Best Pop Vocal Album' during the Grammy Awards ceremony on Monday night.
+The 'Blank Space' singer also shared the album cover on her social media.

 See the tracklist below.
 Side AFortnight (feat.
 Post Malone)The Tortured Poets DepartmentMy Boy Only Breaks His Favorite ToysDown Bad